 Healthier eating is becoming more and more important to customers.
-Here are some practical, healthier catering suggestions to help support your customers with a healthier lifestyle.
+Here are some practical catering suggestions to help support your customers with a healthier lifestyle.

 - use less oil

 - lower the amount of fat, saturated fat and salt in a portion

 Try to achieve as many tips as possible.
 You may already be achieving several of these but be prepared to go further and make real changes to help your customers make healthier choices.

 High-fat foods contain lots of calories, which can lead to weight gain.
 This in turn can lead to type 2 diabetes, heart disease and some cancers.
 Reducing saturated fat intake can lower blood cholesterol and reduce the risk of heart disease.

 - Use plain, uncoated, medium or thick, straight-cut chips.
 These absorb less fat, so you use less oil and it’s healthier for your customers.
 Make your chips using a cutter with at least a 14mm (just over half an inch) cross-section.

 - Fry at 160-165°C (high efficiency fryer) or 175°C (traditional fryer).

 - Heating oil to 160-165°C if you have a high efficiency fryer or 175°C if you have a traditional fryer before you start frying gives you crispier, more appealing chips that absorb less fat and means you use less oil.